skienzmatishun/rippreport/content/p/cover-up/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our coverage, Bay Minette leaders and state ethics officials colluded to sweep police misconduct and self-dealing office leases under the rug.
+Whistleblower evidence and legal filings expose how top ethics regulators dismissed legitimate complaints while profiting from secret trust funds.
+Discover how deep the conspiracy runs when the authorities investigate themselves.
 ---
 The Ripp Report received a copy of a letter from Mayor Bob Wills to Tamara French, O.J.’s older sister, in reference to Mr. O.J.
 French who was killed by Bay Minette police, August 20 2021.